baaspack/baas-sdk/README.md

 #### getResource(collection, id)
 `collection` and `id` should be strings.

-Returns a `JSON` object containing an `action` property that is set to `'getOne'`, a `collection` property that is set to the database collection name, and a `response` property that is set to the requested database record.
+Returns a `JSON` object containing an `action` property that is set to 'getOne', a `collection` property that is set to the database collection name, and a `response` property that is set to the requested database record.

 ```
 websocket.actions.getResource('rooms', '5e9f1c70d84722112da48213');